tchassijordan/javascript-dice-game/README.md

 Heyo, Here I created a dual player dice game using javascript.
 I also used the browser's built-in ```localStorage``` to persist my game's data since it's very little.

+<a href="http://ijordan.tech/javascript-dice-game/">Click here to play this Dice Game</a>

 ### How to play
 - The game start's when a player rolls the dice for the first time, his score is recorded and counter passes to the next player.